Louise Miller-Frost: Politics

+At the May 2025 election Miller-Frost was re-elected with an increased margin of 11.07%, against former member Nicolle Flint and Greens candidate, Mitcham Councillor Joanna Wells.

 Political views

 Miller-Frost has expressed support for meaningful action on climate change, noting her frustration at the "lack of recognition of the dangers facing us as a result of climate change and also of the amazing economic opportunities" Australia could take advantage of.
 She also campaigned strongly on integrity in politics and in favour of a federal ICAC.
 She reflected on these issues, and her work in the poverty and homelessness sectors in her first speech.

 Personal life

 Miller-Frost lives in Cumberland Park, South Australia, with her husband Kim Cheater.
 She has three sons, triplets who were born in 1999, and three stepsons.